 Published Towns

 A common way to present towns with a larger number of builidings is as a uniform map with highlights, gazetteer or tourist guide style.
 Normal houses are nondescript or generic, and a handful of buildings are described in more detail.
 This works well, especially if those are related to an adventure.
 An example is Chris Perkins' Scalabar in “Scourge of Scalabar” (Dungeon #74).
-A simple map, still showing each individual house, half a page of background and an encounter table highlighting situations to underscore the port-town vibe, plus a few highights related to the adventure or common ports of call with brief descriptions and NPC stats -- the harbor, fortress, warehouses, temple and three residences of NPCs.
+A simple map, still showing each individual house, half a page of background and an encounter table highlighting situations to underscore the port-town vibe, plus short descriptions and NPC stats for a few key locations related to the adventure or frequented by adventurers -- the harbor, fortress, warehouses, temple and three residences of NPCs.
 The embedding in the adventure made the city believable on just a few pages.

 Published Cities

-At the top end of the scale are major metropolises, such as the City of Greyhawk (which has very little to do with Gary's city), Gary's city of Yggsburg, or Monte Cook's Ptolus, a city description several hundred pages long, and written like a tourist guide, with history, fatctions, dungeons, write-ups for every quarter -- a work of beauty.
+At the top end of the scale are major metropolises, such as the City of Greyhawk (which has very little to do with Gary's City of Greyhawk), or Monte Cook's Ptolus, a city description several hundred pages long, and written like a tourist guide, with history, fatctions, dungeons, write-ups for every quarter -- a work of beauty.

 The problem with using these at the table is that you'll never be able to remember all that, even if you invest the time to read it, and little of it will help your game.
 I found the City of Greyhawk boxed set near unplayable, and the play experience with Ptolus only worked because there is a string of starting adventures in one of the back chapters.
 It is the same Wall of Text problem adventures have, only worse.
 You need to have description economy also for cities, towns and villages.